kasteelharry/Arma3MapRestriction/README.md

 ```

 #### Change whitelisted group:
-Run this also global or server:
+Run this also global or server.
 ```
 missionNameSpace setVariable ["WhitelistedGroup", "NAME OF GROUP", true];
 ```

 #### Debugging:
-To debug the script run the following lines of code:
+To debug the script run the following lines of code global:
 ```
 //from top to bottom: ID's that are whitelisted, names of the ID's, group that is whitelisted and the state of the cleaning process diag_log (missionNameSpace getVariable "WhiteListedIDs");